vkrishna11/sample/README.md

 End of the story !!

 This file was modified manually during conflicts resolution

+- Changes following the first push origin